The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 When the uterine lining is thickened but its cells are normal (endometrial hyperplasia), hormones may be used to control bleeding.

 Often, a birth control pill that contains estrogen and a progestin (a combination oral contraceptive) is used.
-Besides controlling bleeding, oral contraceptives decrease the breast tenderness and cramping that may accompany bleeding.
+Besides controlling bleeding, oral contraceptives decrease the cramping that may accompany bleeding.
 They also decrease the risk of endometrial (and ovarian) cancer.
 Bleeding usually stops in 12 to 24 hours.
 Sometimes high doses are needed to control the bleeding.
 After bleeding stops, low doses of the oral contraceptive may then be prescribed for at least 3 months to prevent the bleeding from recurring.

 Some women should not take estrogen, including that in combination oral contraceptives.
 Such women include